Semenoll Review

 The ingredient with the most potential for harm is L-arginine, which has been connected with breathing problems for asthmatics, increased allergic response, and even gout.
 These issues arise in studies looking into much more significant doses than Semenoll provides, but they are still important to consider when taking a supplement for long-term daily use.
 L-Arginine is also a source of risk for men with blood pressure or cardiovascular issues, as it can slightly widen blood vessels.
 That could drop blood pressure further and pose life-threatening complications (though, again, in much higher doses).

-The two ingredients that deserve the most scrutiny are Tribulus terrestris and maca, which appear in higher doses than the others.
+Two other ingredients that deserve scrutiny are Tribulus terrestris and maca, which appear in higher doses than the others.
 One study looking into maca’s safety found a slight increase in aspartate aminotransferase (AST) and blood pressure.
 This study used a 600mg dose, 300mg less than what’s in Semenoll.
 The increases were minor, but that deserves further investigation.
 As with L-arginine, maca makes Semenoll a more dangerous substance for men with cardiovascular issues.
 And with the added effect on AST, there’s a risk to liver health as well.

 Potential side effects related to Tribulus terrestris are still under investigation.
 Studies in animals show cardiac issues, as well as liver and kidney damage, but these occurred while taking remarkably high doses.
 A few case studies in humans who have significantly overdosed on tribulus and other herbs found similar damage, but these studies assume extreme doses without a way to verify from the patients in question.

 We recommend that anyone interested in trying Semenoll speak with their doctor first.
-Depending on your goals, your doctor might steer you in another direction, such as a comprehensive multivitamin or fertility supplement.
+Depending on your goals, your doctor might steer you in another direction, such as a fertility supplement or comprehensive multivitamin, such as Bird & Be’s The Powers male prenatal.

 Alternatives to Semenoll